Click the play bar below to listen now:

 Sometimes, I loved to surprise my class with a secret reward that I would print and place in a fancy gift bag beside our heart jar.
 Once everyone received one compliment about how they were appreciated, I would open the bag and tell my students what the reward was (after a few guesses, of course)!

 If you’re a READY for School Academy Member, I’ve given you 24 Creative, Almost-Free Student Awards to help inspire your imagination for how you might want to decide on a special goodie for your kiddos.
 Or, you can even include a few and let them vote for the one they want.
-If you aren’t an Academy member, you can grab your copy of this resource inside my TpT store.
-Again, it’s called 24 Creative, Almost-Free Student Awards.

 The first time you do Appreciation Circles with your students, it may be difficult and it may feel uncomfortable for some students.
 However, holding Appreciation Circles on a regular basis (once each week, if you can) will change the way your students interact and feel as members of this amazing classroom community.